ibbles/StrictAliasing/README.md

 for assembly readability anymore.
 Therefore `-O3` is passed to the compiler instead of `-Os`.

-The image below graph the runtime per block for ten random reorderings of an increasing number of blocks, with each block containing 30,000 floats.
+The image below graph the execution time per block for ten random reorderings of an increasing number of blocks, with each block containing 30,000 floats.
+The large number of elements per block is to ensure that the overhead per block is small in comparison.

 ![Performance graph](blocked_reorder.svg "Blocked reorder performance graph")